 Next, we will look at some armpit fat exercises that get quick results.

 The dumbbell you use will depend on your strength and current fitness.
-Choose a weight that challenges you but is not heavy enough to negatively impact your form.
+Choose a weight that challenges you but is not heavy enough to impact your form negatively.

-By training your shoulders, chest, and back, you will help to fill in and shape the problematic area.
-Also, adding muscle naturally increases your body’s metabolism helping further to burn calories which will ultimately enable you to get rid of armpit fat.
+Training your shoulders, chest, and back will help fill in and shape the problematic area.
+And with more muscle, your metabolism will increase, so you will burn more calories, which will ultimately enable you to get rid of armpit fat.

 THE EXERCISES